Winter of Discontent: "Crisis? What crisis?"

-Callaghan was then asked (by a reporter from the Evening Standard), "What is your general approach, in view of the mounting chaos in the country at the moment?" and replied:
+Callaghan was then asked by a reporter from the Evening Standard, "What is your general approach, in view of the mounting chaos in the country at the moment?"
+Callaghan replied:

 Well, that's a judgment that you are making.
 I promise you that if you look at it from outside, and perhaps you're taking rather a parochial view at the moment, I don't think that other people in the world would share the view that there is mounting chaos.

 The next day's edition of The Sun headlined its story "Crisis?
 What crisis?" with a subheading "Rail, lorry, jobs chaos – and Jim blames Press", condemning Callaghan as being "out of touch" with British society.
 The phrase "Crisis?
 What crisis?" had entered public consciousness in the 1973 film The Day of the Jackal and had been further popularized by Supertramp's 1975 album of the same name.

 While he had never used those exact words, Callaghan's speechwriter Roger Carroll agreed they were an effective paraphrase.
 "He asked for it, I'm afraid, and he got it."
 Callaghan would be closely associated with the phrase for the rest of his life.